Chris Hero: NXT UK (2019–2020)

 Following his loss to Matt Riddle at TakeOver, Ohno stated on NXT's weekly show that he would be leaving NXT.
 On February 22, 2019, Ohno debuted at WWE's United Kingdom brand NXT UK event in Coventry, UK.
 There it was announced that Ohno was now an active wrestler on NXT UK.
 The following night, February 23, he cut a promo at NXT UK Coventry, reading an apology off his phone for Ashton Smith.
 Later, he was defeated by Travis Banks.
 On March 20, 2019, Kassius Ohno defeated Ashton Smith.
 On April 16, 2020, Ohno's WWE.com profile was moved to the alumni section and was soon confirmed to be part of the releases that took place due to the COVID-19 pandemic.
-Spradlin himself would further confirm this, as he took to Twitter where he posted a picture of his Kassius Ohno boots alone in the ring followed by a video confirming the return of Chris Hero.
+Ohno himself would further confirm this, as he took to Twitter where he posted a picture of his Kassius Ohno boots alone in the ring followed by a video confirming the return of Chris Hero.

+All Elite Wrestling (2023–present)

+On June 26, 2023, it was reported that Hero had begun working for All Elite Wrestling (AEW) as a coach.
+In July 2025, it was reported that Hero had officially signed with the promotion in a full-time role.

 Other media

 Spradlin appeared on Australian program Border Security: Australia's Front Line in 2010, a weekly television documentary program that details real and potential immigration and custom infringements at airports and seaports across Australia.
 On December 18, 2008, Spradlin had entered Australia under a tourist visa, which does not permit participating in paid or unpaid performances, even though he was planning to perform, defending his PWG World Championship in the PWA Queensland wrestling show the next day.
 Spradlin cooperated with the immigration officials and after four hours was permitted to leave the airport and enter the country after the event organiser agreed to sponsor him on an entertainment visa, which was approved by immigration.

-Spradlin also appeared in a music video for the song "The Ballad of Bruce Moose" by Indie band Born Ruffians.
+Spradlin also appeared in a music video for the song "The Ballad of Moose Bruce" by Indie band Born Ruffians.
 The video features Hero performing his signature moves the rolling elbow and moonsault in slow motion.

 Spradlin, going by the ring name Chris Hero, appears on WWE Home Video's CM Punk – Best in the World DVD documentary, where he talks about competing against CM Punk during their independent circuit days.